Neijia: Qing China

-In 1676 Huang Zongxi's son, Huang Baijia, who learned martial arts from Wang Zhengnan, compiled the earliest extant manual of internal martial arts, the Nèijiā quánfǎ.
+In 1676 Huang Zongxi's son, Huang Baijia, who learned martial arts from Wang Zhengnan, compiled the earliest extant manual of internal martial arts, the Neijia Quanfa.

 Republic of China

-Beginning in 1914, Sun Lutang together with Yang Shao-hou, Yang Chengfu and Wu Chien-ch'uan taught t'ai chi to the public at the Beijing Physical Education Research Institute.
-Sun taught there until 1928, a seminal period in the development of modern Yang, Wu and Sun-style tai ji quan.
-Sun Lutang from 1915 also published martial arts texts.
+Beginning in 1914, Sun Lutang together with Yang Shaohou, Yang Chengfu and Wu Jianquan taught tai chi to the public at the Beijing Physical Education Research Institute.
+Sun taught there until 1928, a seminal period in the development of modern Yang, Wu and Sun-style tai chi.
+Sun Lutang also published martial arts texts starting in 1915.

-In 1928, Kuomintang generals Li Jing-lin, Chang Chih-chiang, and Fung Zu Ziang organized a national martial arts tournament in China; they did so to screen the best martial artists in order to begin building the Central Martial Arts Academy (Zhongyang Guoshuguan).
+In 1928, Kuomintang generals Li Jinglin, Chang Chih-chiang, and Fung Zuziang organized a national martial arts tournament in China; they did so to screen the best martial artists in order to begin building the Central Guoshu Institute.
 The generals separated the participants of the tournament into Shaolin and Wudang.
 Wudang participants were recognized as having "internal" skills.
-These participants were generally practitioners of t'ai chi ch'uan, Xingyiquan and Baguazhang.
+These participants were generally practitioners of tai chi, xingyiquan and baguazhang.
 All other participants competed under the classification of Shaolin.
-One of the winners in the "internal" category was the Baguazhang master Fu Chen Sung.
+One of the winners in the "internal" category was the baguazhang master Fu Zhensong.